 I arrived in Greece in March 2016, when the borders were shutting and restricting refugee mobility towards Northern Europe.
 Misinformation was rampant and rumours were going around about borders opening when they weren’t.
 Three information initiatives emerged at the Idomeni informal camp, eventually merging as Mobile Info Team.

 I’m the only member of the team who has been with Mobile Info from the beginning.
 I find myself at a personal crossroad, hoping to have a more stable structure for Mobile Info and securing funding.
-At the moment, we are supported by a team of volunteers who come to Greece for up to six months.
-We hope that we will also be able in the future to hire and employ people.
+At the moment, we are a team of volunteers who stay for up to six months.
+We hope that we will be able in the future to also hire and employ people.

 We offer advice on asylum applications, and the process of registration and pre-registration, largely digitally.
 Most of our communication happens on Facebook — we have nearly 50,000 followers.
 We’ve also created info materials for asylum seekers and refugees about for example family reunification, the asylum interview or assistance for LGBTQI+ asylum applicants.
 Working digitally allows us to maximise impact with very limited resources.